Witold Pilecki: Legacy

 From the 1990s, following the fall of communism in Poland and Pilecki's subsequent rehabilitation, he has been a subject of popular discourse.
 A number of institutions, monuments, and streets in Poland have been named after him.
-In 1995 he was awarded the Order of Polonia Restituta, and in 2006 the highest Polish decoration, the Order of the White Eagle.
-On 6 September 2013 the Minister of National Defence announced his promotion to colonel.
-In 2012 Powązki Cemetery was partly excavated in an unsuccessful effort to find his remains.
+In 1995, he was awarded the Order of Polonia Restituta, and in 2006, the highest Polish decoration, the Order of the White Eagle.
+On 6 September 2013, the Minister of National Defence announced his promotion to colonel.
+In 2012, Powązki Cemetery was partly excavated in an unsuccessful effort to find his remains.

-In 2016 The Pilecki Family House Museum (Dom Rodziny Pileckich) was established in Ostrów Mazowiecka; it opened officially in 2019, but its permanent exhibition is still being prepared, with public opening planned for May 2022.
+In 2016, The Pilecki Family House Museum (Dom Rodziny Pileckich) was established in Ostrów Mazowiecka; it opened officially in 2019, but its permanent exhibition is still being prepared, with public opening planned for May 2022.
 The year 2017 saw the founding of the Pilecki Institute, a Polish government institution commemorating persons who helped Polish victims of war crimes and crimes against peace or humanity in the years 1917–1990.

 The 2006 film Śmierć rotmistrza Pileckiego ("The Death of Cavalry Captain Pilecki"), directed by Ryszard Bugajski, presents Pilecki as an ethically flawless man facing unfounded accusations.
 The narrative structure is reminiscent of a saint's martyrology, with belief in God replaced by belief in Country.

+In 2014, the Swedish band Sabaton recorded a song about him, "Inmate 4859", on the album Heroes.

-A 2015 film, Pilecki, by Marcin Kwaśny portrays Pilecki as an independence-movement saint.
+A 2015 film, Pilecki, by Marcin Kwaśny, portrays Pilecki as an independence-movement saint.
 The sacralization is achieved by recounting verified historical facts, along with dramatized scenes.
 The film shows Pilecki performing deeds impossible for an ordinary man, while keeping faith with his country even under the direst torture.